Monopoly (game): Gameplay differences from regular Monopoly

 Buildings are permanent and could not be sold.
 If a property with buildings on it is traded away, the buildings remain and start providing rent to the new owner.

 If Mr. Monopoly's dice roll makes him land on the same space as another player, the Mr. Monopoly token is placed over that other player's token, and Mr. Monopoly's owner is allowed to steal one property from the player he landed on—said property must not be part of a complete set.
 If a property with buildings on it is stolen, the buildings remain on the property and start providing rent to Mr. Monopoly's owner.
 In addition, whilst a player is under Mr. Monopoly, they are trapped—their turn will be skipped until Mr. Monopoly moves, but said players can still take part in auctions and trade.
 If Mr. Monopoly lands on the Jail space, he traps other players on both spaces.
 However, these actions could not be taken if a player becomes Mr. Monopoly whilst on the same space as another player.

 Once Mr. Monopoly is in play, if another player cashes in their sore loser coins to become him, the old owner restores their normal token to the space they are on, and Mr. Monopoly is transferred to the space of the new owner, whose token is placed in the centre of the board.

 If a player goes bankrupt, their sore loser coins are returned to the centre of the board.

 The game is ended through one of two means- bankruptcy or all of the properties have been purchased.
 If the latter happens, players must return to Go, with Mr. Monopoly's owner not allowed to steal a property when they land on Go for the final time.
 Players subsequently collect rent from all of their properties, according to full colour sets and development, and after that the player with the most capital is the winner.

 Video games

 Besides the many variants of the actual game (and the Monopoly Junior spin-off) released in either video game or computer game formats (e.g., Commodore 64, Macintosh, Windows-based PC, Game Boy, Game Boy Advance, Nintendo Entertainment System, iPad, Genesis, Super NES, etc.), two spin-off computer games have been created.
+In 1995, Hasbro released their first in-house Monopoly video game.
 An electronic hand-held version was marketed from 1997 to 2001.
+Notable recent releases include: